Christine of Saxony

-Christine of Saxony (25 December 1505 – 15 April 1549) was a German noble, landgravine consort of Hesse by marriage to Philip I, Landgrave of Hesse.
+Christine of Saxony (25 December 1505 – 15 April 1549) was a German noblewoman, landgravine consort of Hesse by her marriage to Philip I, Landgrave of Hesse.
 She was the regent of Hesse during the absence of her spouse in 1547–1549.

+Life

-She was the daughter of George the Bearded, Duke of Saxony and Barbara Jagiellon.
-On 11 December 1523 in Kassel, she married Landgrave Philip I, Landgrave of Hesse.
-The marriage was arranged to forge an alliance between Hesse and Saxony and was unhappy; Philip claimed to be disgusted by her and only shared her bed by duty.
-They had ten children.
+She was a daughter of George the Bearded, Duke of Saxony and Barbara Jagiellon.
+She married Landgrave Philip I, Landgrave of Hesse on 11 December 1523 in Kassel.
+The marriage was arranged to forge a political alliance between Hesse and Saxony and was unhappy.
+Philip claimed to be disgusted by her and the "sexual wasteland" of his arranged marriage, said that he only shared her bed by duty and stated that she drank too much.
+Christine was nevertheless frequently pregnant; she gave birth to ten children in twenty years, nine of whom lived to adulthood.

-Whilst married to Christine, Philip practised bigamy and had another nine children with his other (morganatic) wife, Margarethe von der Saale; in 1540, Christine gave her consent to her husband's bigamy with his lover because of her view upon him as her sovereign.
-Margarethe von der Saale, however, was never seen at court.
+Whilst married to Christine, Philip had adulterous affairs from as early as 1526 and even practised bigamy.
+He had another nine children with his other (morganatic) wife, Margarethe von der Saale, one of his sister’s ladies-in-waiting.
+In 1540, Christine gave her consent to her husband's bigamy with his lover in writing as long as any children had an inferior status, but it was politically disadvantageous had a negative effect upon the Protestant Reformation.
+Margarethe von der Saale was never seen at court and her children were barred from any claim to the landgraviate and from inheriting their fathers lands.

-During Philip's absence and captivity during 1547–1549, Christine was regent jointly with her oldest son.
+During Philip's absence and captivity under Imperial arrest during 1547–1549, Christine was regent jointly with her oldest son.
 She died before Philip's release in 1552.

+Depictions

+Lead glazed earthenware stove tiles of Phillip and Christine were excavated in Haapsalu, Estonia, and are held in the collection of the Läänemaa Museum.